Curing Ham and

 let excess fluid run off, Cover completely with the ingredients and

-leave until it is a good colour.
+leave until it is a good color.

 After a week, break the pack, re-salt and place the hams skin down.